jfhbrook/susitna/README.md

 ## Next Steps

-First, I need to at LEAST finish WIC&I. Doing more of CI would be valuable too.
+I finished WIC&I. Now I need to finish Crafting Interpreters.

 Then, I just need to implement the base language.
-I can loosely follow the structure of CI to inform what direction I go.
-Unlike CI, I'll want to use some level of TDD.

-In pretty short order - probably after I have call stacks - I'll want to implement relevant source language testing features.
-This should open up possibilities for writing even more tests.
+This will require some strategy.
+CI can inform this to an extent.
+WIC&I suggests this ordering, in the name of maximum testability early on:

+- Get the Host module so it can do basic IO - prompting and output
+- Get error reporting infrastructure in place, so I can immediately report errors when I cause them
+- Ensure there's a "not implemented" error
+- Get (interactive) print working
+  - MVP of translator and runtime
+  - A stub prerun
+  - A very simple command module
+  - Notably, not editing, as we're not actually editing a program yet
+- MVP of symbol dump and profiler
+- Editing - save/load programs - and non-interactive execution
+- Tests that run example programs and assert their output

+Eventually, when I have nesting and/or call stacks, I can implement the in-program test harness and start using *that*.

 ## The Future